-While this bread is baking that delicious smell of the toasting seeds just permeates the kitchen, and you start to salivate.
-As it comes out of the oven the smell intensifies, and it’s just pure heaven.
+While this bread is baking, that delicious smell of the toasting seeds just permeates the kitchen, and you start to salivate.
+The smell intensifies as it comes out of the oven, and it’s just pure heaven.

 When you smear on a good layer of butter, the ache for eating the slice becomes almost unbearable.

 As you take the first bite and the crust shatters between your teeth, the aroma from the toasted seeds inside the bread fills your mouth and enters your nose.
 The scattered sweet bits accentuate the feeling of utter bliss that is the bread.

 Have I sold you on this bread yet?
 I am eating a piece of it while I am writing it.
 You go make the bread while I finish my slice.

 Please share this recipe for granola sourdough bread on social media

 This is my recipe for granola sourdough bread.
 If you like the recipe, please consider sharing it with like-minded bread lovers on social media.